tomliangg/gemmy/DEV_GUIDE.md

 ## Architecture overview

-This VSCode extension uses Vite as the bundler and React as the UI framework.
+This VSCode extension uses Vite as the bundler and Svelte as the UI framework.
 Contributors can run the UI in a Vite dev server.
 At the end, extension consumes the assets built by Vite. `app` folder contains the source codes for UI. `src` folder contains the codes for extensions.

 ## Developer setup

 ```sh
 git clone https://github.com/tomliangg/gemmy.git
 cd gemmy